Vice Chair and Associate Chief of Staff of Mental Health for the San Francisco VA Health Care System

 The Department of Psychiatry and Behavioral Sciences (DPBS) at the University of California, San Francisco (UCSF) in partnership with the San Francisco VA Health Care System (SFVAHCS) is seeking candidates for the position of Vice Chair and Associate Chief of Staff (ACOS) of Mental Health for the SFVAHCS.
 This jointly appointed position oversees and coordinates educational and research activities between the DPBS and the SFVAHCS, represents and supervises DPBS faculty and staff based at the SFVAHCS, and specifically oversees clinical operations at the SFVAHCS.
 In addition, the incumbent has responsibility for strategic and operational management and oversight of the SFVAHCS’s Mental Health Service (MHS), including clinical, educational and research programs.

-The UCSF DPBS is a national leader in the fields of child, adolescent, adult, and geriatric mental health.
+Overview of Institutions: The UCSF DPBS is a national leader in the fields of child, adolescent, adult, and geriatric mental health.
 The DPBS core missions include research, education, patient care, public service, and health equity.
 It is one of the largest departments in the School of Medicine and has an organizational structure that crosses all major UCSF and affiliated sites including UCSF’s Parnassus, Mount Zion, and Mission Bay campuses, Benioff Children’s Hospitals in San Francisco and Oakland, Zuckerberg San Francisco General Hospital and Trauma Center, the SFVAHCS, and UCSF Fresno.

 DPBS is also a core member of the Weill Institute for Neurosciences, which brings together world-class researchers, clinicians, and educators to solve some of the most complex challenges related to human brain health.
 Over the past decade, UCSF has made mental health, psychiatry, and the clinical and basic neurosciences a major institutional priority.
 UCSF DPBS, Neurology and Neurosurgery share “Best in the West” honors from US News and World Report and the DPBS Residency Program also ranks in the top 5 nationally.